Israel to mobilize tens of thousands of reservists for expanded Gaza operation

 The far-right bloc nabbed a victory on Wednesday when Israel gave final approval for a controversial settlement project east of Jerusalem in the occupied West Bank.
 The development in what’s called E1 would effectively cut the territory in two, and Palestinians and rights groups say it could destroy hopes for a future Palestinian state.

-Israel says it killed Hamas militant involved in abduction of father whose family was taken hostage
+Israel says it killed a Hamas militant involved in a family's abduction

-Israel’s military said Wednesday it had killed a Hamas militant who stormed a kibbutz and abducted Yarden Bibas, the father of three whose wife and two young children were also kidnapped on Oct.
+Israel’s military said Wednesday that it killed a Hamas militant who stormed a kibbutz and abducted Yarden Bibas, a father of three whose wife and two young children were also kidnapped on Oct.
 7.

-The Bibas family became one of Israel’s most closely followed hostage cases after body camera footage of the mother and her young children being abducted was circulated widely in Israel and abroad.
-The three were later killed during the war, while Yarden was released.
+The Bibas family became one of Israel’s most closely followed hostage cases after body-camera footage of the mother and her young children being abducted was circulated widely in Israel and abroad.
+The three were later killed during the war, while Yarden Bibas was released.

-Note: This story was corrected to reflect that the Jabaliya refugee camp is not in Gaza City. ___ Lidman and Magdy reported from Tel Aviv, Israel and Cairo.